SAVNET-ProblemStatement-Architecture/Inter-domain-problem-statement/draft-wu-savnet-inter-domain-problem-statement-08.md

 Improper Permit:
 : The validation results that the packets with spoofed source addresses  are permitted improperly due to inaccurate SAV rules.

+Real forwading paths:
+: The paths that the traffic go through in the data plane.

 # Existing Inter-domain SAV Mechanisms